Alaxxxx/CustomToolbar/README.md

 <img width="1295" height="32" alt="Screenshot_1" src="https://github.com/user-attachments/assets/62b55f11-0be6-4d7b-8fc7-86ab60c27ee4" />

-## Features
+## ✨ Features

+* **Powerful Configuration:** A polished, intuitive settings window to manage every aspect of your toolbar.
--   **Fully Configurable:** Organize your tools into groups, enable or disable any element, and arrange them on the left or right side of the play buttons.
+* **Group Management:** Organize your tools into groups, reorder them with simple buttons, and assign them to the left or right side of the play controls.
--   **Extensible Toolbar:** Easily create your own toolbar elements by inheriting from a simple base class.
+* **Extensible by Design:** Easily create your own toolbar elements by inheriting from a simple base class.
--   **Powerful Toolbox:** Create a dropdown menu of custom shortcuts to any Unity or user-made editor window, asset, URL, or even static C# methods ("macros").
+* **The Toolbox:** A fully customizable dropdown menu for shortcuts to any Unity window, project asset, URL, or even static C# methods (macros).
--   **Built-in Tools:** Comes with a rich set of essential tools out of the box, including scene management, screenshot utilities, play mode controls, and Git integration.
+* **Built-in Elements:** Comes with a rich set of essential tools out of the box, including scene management, screenshot utilities, play mode controls, and Git integration.

+## 🚀 Getting Started

-## Installation
+### Installation

 <details>
 <summary><strong>1.
 Install via Git URL (Recommended)</strong></summary>